brandonsohxy/ID-Assignment1/README.md

 ## Features

+<!-- In this section, you should go over the different parts of your project, and describe each in a sentence or so. -->

+### Existing Features

 Navigation Bar - By clicking on the logo of Spongebob it brings user back to homepage.
 If the website width size is less than 575px it becomes adds dropdown feature.

-Homepage - Introduces the main content to user.

 About - Shows the workers and characters to user where they can hover over their card and it lights up.
 Read More button leads to their wiki page where in-depth history and description of the characters are explained.

-Menu - Shows users the MANY food items in this content

 Contact - Allows the user to contact Krusty Krab and apply for a job there by filling in the form.

-<!-- In this section, you should go over the different parts of your project, and describe each in a sentence or so. -->

-### Existing Features

-\*Home - Plan on adding an invisible button on the background image door where it lights up upon hover, where users could navigate to the about section through this extra feature.

-About - You are able to click on the cards to learn more about the characters passed what is shown.

-\*Menu - Plan on adding a button at the bottom of the page where it says "Secret Recipe".
-Upon clicking it would lead to another page where it will mock Plankton and RickRoll the user.

-Contact - Can fill up form to apply job at Krusty Krab.

 <!-- - Feature 1 - allows users X to achieve Y, by having them fill out Z
 - ...